 Residents who set off the fire alarm system are subject to be charged with violating this policy and the Emergency/Fire Equipment & Procedures Honor Code policy.

 Residents and their guests are required by state law to evacuate a building in the event of a fire alarm.
 Residents must adhere to directives of University officials and/or emergency personnel and report to the designated evacuation area(s).
 During an evacuation, the building is not to be reentered until proper authorization is given by a University official.

-Residents are responsible for informing their guests about the Housing & Residence Life Policies and the Student Honor Code since guests are subject to Embry-Riddle rules and regulations.
+Residents are responsible for informing their guests about the Housing & Residence Life Policies and the Honor Code as guests are subject to Embry-Riddle rules and regulations.
 Hosts will be held accountable for any violations of Housing & Residence Life and/or Honor Code policies by their guests.

 Reference and review the Harassment Honor Code.

 Residence halls are the property of Embry-Riddle Aeronautical University; therefore, the University reserves the right to enter residence hall rooms and common areas for the purposes of inventory, fire protection, sanitation, health and safety, maintenance, and enforcement of policies and regulations.
 Inspections are done periodically and may be done with or without advance notice.

 Residents alleged to have violated or found responsible for violating the Illegal Drugs & Other Substances or Paraphernalia Honor Code are subject to dismissal or suspension from University housing without refund.

 Keys must be in your possession at all times and can never be given to anyone else for any reason.
 All room keys are the property of Embry-Riddle; therefore, no resident may duplicate keys.
 Residents are responsible for the security of their room.

 Lost keys are to be reported to Housing & Residence Life and a $50 fee will be assessed per lock changed.

 Exterior doors (including Chanute front doors) are never to be propped.